When it comes to your favorite beverage, I know how easy it is to drink a bit more than what’s good for you.

 It’s similar to Maud’s when it comes to flavor and taste richness, so if you’re looking for a bit more robust half-caff, Folgers K-cups will suit you as one of the best options.

-4. Fresh Roasted Half Caff Coffee K-Cups – A full coffee experience
+4. Fresh Roasted Half Caff Coffee K-Cups – a rich coffee experience

 These half-caff capsules are made of a mixture of high-quality organic Sumatra coffee beans and Sumatra decaf coffee beans.

-The decaffeination method applied is the swiss water method, which is the healthiest option, as no chemicals are used for the removal of caffeine.
+The decaffeination method applied is the swiss water method, which is the healthiest option, as no chemicals are used during the removal of caffeine.

 The beans are, again, 100% Arabica.